osg-htc/docs/docs/data/stashcache/overview.md

     and [cache](../osdf/install-cache-container.md#before-starting) documentation

-### Option 1: We (OSDF) operate
+### Option 1: We (OSDF) operate the service

+!!! tip "No local hardware needed"
-!!! **If your data store has an S3 endpoint**, we can operate the origin without !!! any local hardware requirements.
+	**If your data store has an S3 endpoint**, we can operate the origin without any local hardware requirements.
 Let us know if this applies to you.

 Currently, we can operate the Pelican services on a service node local to the institution via Kubernetes.
 It is conceptually described on our [home website](https://osg-htc.org/about/osdf/deploying_an_osdf_origin.html) for an origin.